Am I Required to Register as an Employer?

 - Make payments.

-- View and update account information.
+- View notices and letters.

 If you have already registered online, do not use this alternate method.

 Include your Federal employer identification number (FEIN) on the registration form to ensure unemployment insurance tax credits apply correctly when claimed on your Employer’s Annual FUTA Tax Return (IRS Form 940).
-For information on federal filing requirements, contact the IRS.

 Complete the registration form for your type of business: